Sterling rises from 11-month low; investors focus on Brexit and BoE | Business

 Sterling rises from 11-month low; investors focus on Brexit and BoE

-The pound edged higher on Monday but lagged behind other risk-linked currencies, as investors focused on talks over post-Brexit trade arrangements for Northern Ireland as well as the likelihood of the Bank of England raising rates next month.

-The pound edged higher on Monday but lagged behind other risk-linked currencies, as investors focused on talks over post-Brexit trade arrangements for Northern Ireland as well as the likelihood of the Bank of England raising rates next month.
-Relations between Brussels and London have deteriorated in recent weeks after Britain, unhappy with the Brexit deal it signed up to in 2020, threatened to trigger an emergency clause known as Article 16 of the Northern Ireland Protocol, potentially leading to a trade war.
+The pound rose on Monday but lagged behind other risk-linked currencies, as investors focused on talks over post-Brexit trade arrangements for Northern Ireland as well as the likelihood of the Bank of England raising rates next month.
+Relations between Britain and the European Union have deteriorated in recent weeks after Britain, unhappy with the Brexit deal it signed up to in 2020, threatened to trigger an emergency clause known as Article 16 of the Northern Ireland Protocol, potentially leading to a trade war.

-Britain and the EU will intensify their efforts to break the impasse this week, the European Commission's Maros Sefcovic said.
-Analysts were split over how much impact the Brexit tensions were having on the pound, which benefited from a "risk-on" mood in currency markets but lagged behind peers.

 "The FX market has still been quite reluctant to price in any Brexit-related risk premium on GBP," wrote ING strategists in a note to clients.
 "Our moderately bullish bias on GBP for the remainder of the year is tied to the view that markets will continue to steer away from embedding much political risk into GBP."